Esri/arcgis-maps-sdk-unity-samples/samples_project/Assets/SampleViewer/Samples/FeatureLayer/readme.md

 ### Important note

-This sample allows users to use their own feature layer data sets to visualize using the Unity Engine.
+This sample allows users to use their own feature layer data sets to visualize in Unity.
 At this time, we only support `Point Layer data types`.
-We plan to add support for the other types in the future.
-We appologize for any inconvience this may cause you.

 ### Getting the data